Generating new sources of business and revenue.

 Private listings.

 Compass is known to be a very agent-centric company.
-They portray that image to their own benefit, as evidenced by their vehement stance regarding the private listing battle against the Clear Cooperation Policy governed by NAR, which is being played out very publicly in our industry.
-This is a direct challenge to MLS policies, NAR and Zillow.
+They portray that image to their own benefit, as evidenced by their vehement stance regarding the private listing battle against the Clear Cooperation Policy governed by the National Association of Realtors (NAR), which is being played out very publicly in our industry.
+This is a direct challenge to MLS policies, NAR, and Zillow.
 Compass claims that a seller's choice to keep their listing off-market is about providing the consumer with choice, but everyone knows it is about them controlling the listing inventory without the annoying competition of co-op brokers.
 This allows them to sell their listings in-house prior to putting them out for the open market to do its thing.
-Clear cooperation has proven statistically to yield more money for sellers.
-If a seller wants to opt out of putting their property in the MLS currently under the Clear Cooperation Policy, they may do so.
+Clear Cooperation has proven statistically to yield more money for sellers.
+If a seller wants to opt out of listing their property in the MLS, they may do so under the current Clear Cooperation Policy.

 Then there's the debt and the market.